-Then scroll down the screen to the Payment Summary
+2. Then scroll down the screen to the Payment Summary

-Click Pay Now to make a payment or Cancel if you are not ready to make a payment or wish to edit the declaration

-You can also click the Declarations option on the header to reveal a drop-down menu, and select View Declarations
+- Click Pay Now to make a payment or Cancel if you are not ready to make a payment or wish to edit the declaration - 10.
+You can also click the Goods Movements option on the header to reveal a drop-down menu, and select View a Goods Movement

-Click Full Frontier Declarations (by consignment) to reveal the next set of options and then select Pending Payment FFD Declarations and the particular declaration from the list for which you wish to make the payment
+11. Click Full Frontier Declarations (by consignment) to reveal the next set of options and then select Pending Payment FFD Declarations

-Click Full Frontier Declarations (by consignment) to reveal the next set of options and then select Pending Payment FFD Declarations.
-Next, select the particular declaration from the list for which you wish to make the payment
+12. Next, select the declaration from the list for which you wish to make the payment

-7. Once in the declaration, scroll to the Payment Summary section and click Pay Now to make the payment.
+13. Once in the declaration, scroll to the Payment Summary section and click Pay Now to make the payment.
 If you believe the amount is incorrect or wish to change the method of payment where allowed, click Recall to Draft to go back to the declaration to make any amendments